edwinyxt/DayOut/README.md

 - Profile and display your interests to the group
 - Collaborate on trip activities ideation
 - Plan for trips and inform group on time and location
+- Schedule a trip using members' activity ideas posted

 #### Future enhancements
 - Members upvoting on ideas page